Semiparametric regression in testicular germ cell data: Application to testicular germ cell cancer

-Before applying the three-dimensional density ratio model to the TGCT data, it is interesting to apply the two-dimensional model to get prediction of weight given only height.
-As Figure 4 shows, the density ratio model is a suitable model for the TGCT data: there is almost a perfect agreement between the plots of the estimated semiparametric $\hat{G}_i$ and the corresponding empirical $\tilde{G}_i$, $i=1,2$.
-Figure 5 shows the estimated $E[Y\mid X]$ using equation (\ref{Cond_Exp}) for the case and control groups.
-Superimposed is the regression line obtained from linear regression under the normal assumption.
-The residual plots in Figure 6 are centered around zero.
-The MSE values for control are $89.33101$ for the semiparametric model and $92.26375$ for the regression model; for case the MSE values are $99.10386$ (semiparametric) and $99.51023$ (regression).
-The corresponding MAE values are $7.212146$ (semiparametric) and $7.295542$ (regression) for control, and $7.801397$ (semiparametric) and $7.784165$ (regression) for case.
-The value of $R^2_{20,1}$ is $1$ for both case and control.
+Before applying the three-dimensional density ratio model to the TGCT data, it is interesting to apply the two-dimensional model to get a prediction of weight given height only.
+As Figure \ref{hatGvstildeG2DTGCT} shows, the density ratio model is a suitable model for the TGCT data: there is almost a perfect agreement between the plots of the semiparametric $\hat{G}_i$ and the corresponding empirical~$\tilde{G}_i$, $i=1,2$.
+The value of $R^2_{0.20,1}$ is $1$ for both case and control.
+Figure~\ref{Eweightheight2DTGCT} shows the estimated $E[Y|X]$ using (\ref{CondExp}) for the case and control groups, where in the 2D TGCT data set $Y$ is weight and $X$ is height.
+Superimposed are the regression lines obtained from linear regression under the normal assumption, GAM and the Nadaraya--Watson regression.
+For the 2D TGCT data, assuming normal distribution and identity link, we fitted a tensor product GAM; there were essentially no differences between the different kinds of splines.
+We notice that all models give similar results.
+The residual plots for the semiparametric model in Figure \ref{Residuals2DTGCT} are centered around zero.

-From the preceding results, in the 2D problem the two models give similar results. {\em However, from Table 3, the introduction of the covariate age results in a significant reduction in MSE and MAE from the semiparametric model, whereas the multiple regression MSE and MAE stay almost unchanged}.
+Next we fitted the 3D TGCT data with variables age, height and weight.
+The semiparametric model is an appropriate model for this data set as Figure~\ref{hatGvstildeG3DTGCT} shows.
+The value of $R^2_{0.20,1}$ is $1$ for both case and control. \textit{An advantage of the method is that it gives estimates for the joint probabilities of age, height and weight in both case and control groups as in Table~\ref{JointProbabilities2DTGCT}}.
+The table shows the two groups are moderately different.

+In order to calculate $\hat{E}[Y|\mathbf{X}]$ for the case and control groups, we used~(\ref{CondExp}), where in the 3D TGCT data set $Y$ is weight and $\mathbf{X}$ represents jointly height and age.
+Figure~\ref{Residuals3DTGCT} shows the residual plots for the semiparametric model.
+Table~\ref{MSEcomparisonTGCTdata} gives the MSE and MAE comparison between the different regression methods for the 2D and the 3D TGCT data.
+For the 3D TGCT data, assuming normal distribution and identity link, we fitted a thin plate regression spline GAM because it produced better looking residual and Q--Q plots.
+The semiparametric regression performs comparably with the other estimators, although it has a somewhat higher MSE.
+These results can be explained by the fact that our method consists of an extra step of density estimation.
+However, we have the extra advantage that we also obtain joint probabilities of the variables, unlike multiple regression and GAM.

-Tables 4 and 5 give some predicted values for weight given age and height for the two models.
-These, the diagnostic plots in Figures 7 and 8, and the fact $R_{20,1}^2 = 1$ for both case and control tell us that the semiparametric model is quite appropriate for the TGCT data.
+Tables~\ref{Controlexpectedvalues} and~\ref{Caseexpectedvalues} give some predicted values for weight given age and height for the two groups.
+The results from the different methods are not much different.